-In addition, during periods where customer demand exceeds our capacity, customers may transfer some or all of their business to other suppliers who are able to support their needs.
+In addition, during periods where customer demand exceeds our capacity, customers may transfer some or all of their business to internal resources or to other suppliers who are able to support their needs.
 To the extent this occurs, our business, liquidity, results of operations, financial condition and cash flows could be materially adversely affected.